richardeschloss/nuxt-socket-io-docs/content/en/configuration.md

 }
 ```

 You may prefer to maintain the vuex options like this instead of in the nuxt.config.
-The vuex options defined in the instance will override the vuex options in the config for a given socket.
+The vuex options defined in the instance will be merged the vuex options in the config for a given socket, with preference given to config in the component.
 Best practice is to keep things clean and avoid duplicating entries.

 ### Namespace Configuration